SamuelD-Data/medical_cost_project/README.md

     - Summarize operations and findings from project

 # How to Reproduce
 Download data into your working directory.
 (Link below)

 https://www.kaggle.com/mirichoi0218/insurance

+Install acquire.py and prepare.py into your working directory.

 Run the jupyter notebook.